 A manufacturer in the automotive industry produces a high-value component for high-end car engines.
 In the past, they have checked the threads in this part by hand; having workers on the production line who would manually insert a screw plug gauge.
-The manual checking was costly, slowed the production line, subject to human error, reliant on a skilled workforce and could lead to injuries associated with repetitive strain injury.
+The manual checking was costly, slowed the production line, was subject to human error, was reliant on a skilled workforce and could lead to injuries because of repetitive strain injury.

 The manufacturer’s requirement was to integrate an automatic solution into a modern production environment, and include automatic checking for: